Clarence Chamberlin: World War I years

-World War I

 In 1917, Chamberlin decided to finally pursue his dream of flying.
-On Thanksgiving Day, he traveled to Omaha where he enlisted with the Army Signal Corps as an aviator.
-However, he was told that aviation was too crowded at that time, and he was encouraged to pursue a career as a military balloonist.
-Chamberlin declined; he didn't want to float, he wanted to fly.
-Returning to Denison, he waited for a position to open up at the military's flying school.
-His dream to become an aviator would finally come true on March 16, 1918, when he received orders to report to the School of Military Aeronautics at Champaign, Illinois, where the Aviation Ground School had been established at the University of Illinois.

-Following his time at the Ground School, he reported to Chanute Field, Illinois, where he continued his aviation education.
-Chamberlin's flying ability progressed rapidly under the tutelage of his military instructors and on July 15, 1918, Chamberlin received a commission as a 2nd Lieutenant in the Army Signal Corps.
-Soon after his promotion he became an instructor himself until November 1, 1918, when he received orders to proceed to Hoboken, New Jersey, where he would await his deployment overseas.
-When he arrived in Hoboken on November 11 he was greeted by the news that the Great War had ended.
+On Thanksgiving Day, he traveled to Omaha, Nebraska, where he enlisted in the Aviation Section of the United States Army Signal Corps as an aviator.
+However, he was told that the field of aviation was too crowded at that time, and that he should pursue a career as a military balloonist instead.
+As Chamberlin wanted to fly airplanes, he declined the offer and returned to Denison, where he waited for a position to open up at the military's flying school.
+Chamberlin's dream of becoming an aviator would finally materialize on March 16, 1918, when he received orders to report to the School of Military Aeronautics at Champaign, Illinois, where the Aviation Ground School had been established at the University of Illinois.
+Following his time at the Ground School, Chamberlin reported to Chanute Field, where he continued his aviation education.
+His flying ability progressed rapidly under the tutelage of his military instructors.
+On July 15, 1918, Chamberlin received a commission as a second lieutenant in the Army Signal Corps.
+Soon after his promotion, he became an instructor himself until November 1, 1918, when he received orders to proceed to Hoboken, New Jersey, where he would await his deployment overseas.
+However, when he arrived at Hoboken on November 11, Chamberlin was notified that the World War I had ended that day.

-Return to Denison

-On January 2, 1919, Chamberlin married his sweetheart, Wilda Bogert and then later that year on July 2, he was honorably discharged from military service.
+On January 2, 1919, Chamberlin married his sweetheart, Wilda Bogert of Independence, Iowa, whom he met while traveling with Tabor.
+On July 2, Chamberlin was honorably discharged from military service.
 By the time of his discharge, he had come to the realization that aviation was something he wanted to do for the rest of his life.
-Acting upon this realization, he ordered a newly designed airplane by famed aviator Giuseppe Mario Bellanca for $4,000.
-However, this plane would not be completely constructed or delivered for another 14 months, so, upon the urging of his father, Chamberlin returned to Denison to help run the family jewelry store.
-However, Chamberlin soon grew tired of the jewelry business and expanded the store's inventory to include "talking machines" which he eventually found himself traveling around the county selling.
-For all intents and purposes, Chamberlin was content until one day he heard an airplane flying overhead.
-Upon running outside to catch a glimpse of the plane, he decided that his was not a life destined to run a jewelry store or to sell "talking machines;" he could no longer deny that flying was in his blood.
-That next spring Chamberlin closed his bank account and, along with his wife, moved back east to await the delivery of his long-awaited plane.
+To that effect, he ordered a newly-designed airplane by famed aviator Giuseppe Mario Bellanca for $4,000.
+However, this plane would not be completely constructed or delivered for another 14 months.
+Therefore, upon the urging of his father, Chamberlin returned to Denison to help run the family jewelry store.
+Chamberlin soon grew tired of the jewelry business, and so he expanded the store's inventory to include talking machines, which he eventually found himself traveling around the county selling.
+For all intents and purposes, Chamberlin was content with his life—until one day he heard an airplane flying overhead.
+Upon running outside to catch a glimpse of the plane, Chamberlin decided that he was not destined to be running a jewelry store or selling talking machines, but that only flying was in his blood.
+That next spring, Chamberlin closed his bank account and, along with his wife, moved to the Eastern United States to await the delivery of his long-awaited plane.